CIA activities in France: Clandestine intelligence collection

-"According to the Director of Central Intelligence, Bob Gates, at least 20 nations from Europe, Asia, the Middle East, and Latin America are involved in intelligence activities that are detrimental to our economic interests.
+According to the Director of Central Intelligence, Bob Gates, at least 20 nations from Europe, Asia, the Middle East, and Latin America are involved in intelligence activities that are detrimental to our economic interests.
 Some of the specific cases are shocking.
-According to a recent New York Times article by Peter Schweizer, `between 1987 and 1989, French intelligence planted moles in several U.S. companies, including IBM.
-In the fall of 1991, a French intelligence team attempted to steal `stealth' technology from Lockheed.'
+According to a recent New York Times article by Peter Schweizer, "between 1987 and 1989, French intelligence planted moles in several U.S. companies, including IBM.
+In the fall of 1991, a French intelligence team attempted to steal 'stealth' technology from Lockheed."
 Other accounts report that French intelligence units conduct 10 to 15 break-ins every day at large hotels in Paris to copy documents that belong to businessmen, journalists, and diplomats.
 According to other accounts, the French have been hiding listening devices on Air France flights in order to pick up useful economic information from business travelers.

 1993

 Clandestine intelligence collection

-"In 1993, R. James Woolsey, then a new Director of Central Intelligence, publicly announced that economic intelligence focused on European corrupt practices and bribery was now a CIA program.
+In 1993, R. James Woolsey, then a new Director of Central Intelligence, publicly announced that economic intelligence focused on European corrupt practices and bribery was now a CIA program.
 French intelligence had been aggressively going after information from American executives.
 Woolsey said "No more Mr. Nice Guy."

 Shortly afterwards, the CIA Paris station had at least five officers working on understanding French national trade policy, and countering French economic espionage against the US.
 Four were under diplomatic and one under nonofficial cover.

 1995

 Clandestine intelligence collection

 The CIA Inspector General delivered a report on CIA clandestine service work on economic intelligence, which is likely to end the careers of several officers, including Paris station chief Dick Holm, European CS division chief Joseph DeTrani, and at least four case officers.

 France's Interior Minister, Charles Pasqua, revealed the problem in February 1995.
-The officer under nonofficial cover as a foundation representative made two errors in posing as a foundation representative: communicating too openly with the C.I.A. station and communing too secretly with her target, a French official.
+The officer under nonofficial cover as a foundation representative made two errors in posing as a foundation representative: communicating too openly with the CIA station and communing too secretly with her target, a French official.
 Mr. Holm, the station chief, found out about the love affair she was conducting with the official.
 It was clear that the romance could compromise the operation.
 Holm convinced his chief to continue the operation.

-The French, however, broke the usual agreement among Western services and announced what they had learned, expelling the embassy-based officer "incompatible with their diplomatic status.".
+The French, however, broke the usual agreement among Western services and announced what they had learned, expelling the embassy-based officer "incompatible with their diplomatic status".
 Controversy flared over questions about whether spying on allies for economic data is a worthy pursuit for the CIA, even if the allies do it to the US, or if other missions have a higher priority.
 While there were tragicomic aspects, the issue of what espionage is tolerable among nominal allies remains complex, especially when involving clear security issues as with Jonathan Pollard.